tom-tan/ep3/README.md

 The `checks` badge represents the CI result of the latest commit in master branch.

 - ![success](https://badgen.net/badge/checks/success/green?icon=commonwl)
-  - It passes the basic test.
-The CI runner also runs the conformance test for this commit.
-The [section of conformance test](#conformance-test-for-cwl-v10) will show the result of the conformance test with the latest successful commit of ep3.
+  - It passes the basic tests.
+The CI runner also runs the conformance tests for this commit.
+Each result is stored in the [conformance](https://github.com/tom-tan/conformance) repository.
 - ![failure](https://badgen.net/badge/checks/failure/red?icon=commonwl)
-  - It does not pass the basic test.
+  - It does not pass the basic tests.
 The CI runner skips the conformance test for this commit because it does not work with the most or all the CWL documents.